igorsterner/CSW-Twitter/README.md

 A report was written in German for this project and is available in the report directory as a PDF.
 A translation in English will shortly also be available.

+## Results

+A brief overview of the results of this project is available in the results.md file in this repo

 ## Requirements

 ```bash